raimuucka/ArduinoSTM32wiki/Programming-an-STM32F103C8T6-with-a-generic-"ST-Link-V2"-programmer-from-Linux.md

 The following recipe did the trick for me....

+Remove any old version of openocd

 **sudo apt-get remove openocd**

+**unset CXX**

-**unset CXX # optional, but perhaps necessary if you have been using cross compilers from the command line**
-          **# I have been compiling for the Raspbery Pi on my machine, and unless I do this I get the wrong compiler.**
+NOTE: This unset command is optional, but perhaps necessary if you have been using cross compilers from the command line.
+I have been compiling for the Raspbery Pi on my machine, and unless I do this I get the wrong compiler.

+Next create a folder to put the openocd git repo in

 **mkdir -p ~/sandbox**